Willem-T/FlashCards/README.md

 Offline Support: Study your flashcards even without an internet connection.

-You can view the upcoming features on the [Roadmap](https://github.com/Willem-T/FlashCards/wiki/Roadmap)
+You can view the upcoming features and known issues on the roadmap [Roadmap](https://github.com/Willem-T/FlashCards/wiki/Roadmap)

 ## Getting Started